+Representative

-Representative Pursuant to the terms of the representative appointment agreement between Appointment Agreement the Issuer and the Representative initially dated 21 November 2012 (such representative appointment agreement as amended and/or supplemented and/or restated from time to time, the Representative Appointment Agreement), the Representative has been appointed to act as representative (vertegenwoordiger/représentant) of the Belgian Covered Bondholders in accordance with the Belgian Covered Bonds Legislation.
+Pursuant to the terms of the representative appointment agreement between Appointment Agreement the Issuer and the Representative initially dated 21 November 2012 (such representative appointment agreement as amended and/or supplemented and/or restated from time to time and most recently on 9 November 2021, the

+Representative Appointment Agreement), the Representative has been appointed to act as representative (vertegenwoordiger/représentant) of the Belgian Covered Bondholders in accordance with the Belgian Covered Bonds Legislation and Article 7:63 of the Belgian Code of Companies and Associations.

-Programme Common Terms Agreement Pursuant to terms of the programme common terms agreement entered into between the Issuer and the Representative initially dated 21 November 2012 (such programme common terms agreement as amended and/or supplemented and/or restated from time to time and most recently on 12 November 2019, the Programme Common Terms Agreement), all Covered Bonds issued under the Programme shall be subject to and have the benefit of certain programme common terms regardless of whether the Covered Bonds are issued under the Base Prospectus or not.
+Programme Common Terms Agreement Pursuant to terms of the programme common terms agreement entered into between the Issuer and the Representative initially dated 21 November 2012 (such programme common terms agreement as amended and/or supplemented and/or restated from time to time and most recently on 9 November 2021, the Programme Common Terms Agreement), all Covered Bonds issued under the Programme shall be subject to and have the benefit of certain programme common terms regardless of whether the Covered Bonds are issued under the Base Prospectus or not.

 These Programme Common Terms specify that all Covered Bondholders will be represented by the Representative and will benefit from an exclusive right of recourse against the same Special Estate.
-These Programme Common Terms include in substance the following provisions of the Conditions: Condition 2.1 (Residential Mortgage Covered Bonds), Condition 2.6 (Issuer Undertaking), Condition 3 (Status of the Covered Bonds), Condition 8.1 (Events of Default) except for the definition of the events of default which shall be defined in the conditions of the relevant Covered Bonds, Condition 8.3 (Covered Bondholders' Waiver), Condition 9 (Priorities of Payments), Condition 12 (Covered Bonds Provisions), Condition 13 (Meeting Rules of Covered Bondholders) and Condition 14 (The Representative).
+These Programme Common Terms include in substance the following provisions of the Conditions: Condition 2.1 (Residential Mortgage Covered Bonds), Condition 2.6 (Issuer undertaking), Condition 3 (Status of the Covered Bonds), Condition 8.1 (Events of Default) except for the definition of the events of default which shall be defined in the conditions of the relevant Covered Bonds, Condition 8.3 (Covered Bondholders' Waiver), Condition 9 (Priorities of payments), Condition 12 (Covered Bond provisions), Condition 13 (Meeting Rules of Covered Bondholders) and Condition 14 (The Representative).
 The Programme Common Terms Agreement and the Meeting Rules of Covered Bondholders provide that these programme common terms may only be amended in accordance with the provisions of the Programme Common Terms Agreement and of the Meeting Rules of Covered Bondholders.

 Besides the programme common terms, the Programme Common Terms Agreement also includes certain confirmations and undertakings of the Issuer.
-These confirmations and undertakings include the confirmation of the appointment of the Cover Pool Monitor and the Moody's Committed OC Undertaking (see General Description of the Programme - Moody's Committed OC Undertaking).
+These confirmations and undertakings include the confirmation of the appointment of the Cover Pool Monitor and the Moody's Committed OC Undertaking (see "Information relating to the Programme - Moody's Committed OC Undertaking" (page 6)).

+Agency Agreement

-Agency Agreement Pursuant to terms of the agency agreement between the Issuer, KBC Bank NV as Domiciliary Agent, Paying Agent, Listing Agent and Registrar and the Representative initially dated 21 November 2012 (such agency agreement as amended and/or supplemented and/or restated from time to time and most recently on 12 November 2019, the Agency Agreement), KBC Bank NV will respectively act as Domiciliary Agent, Paying Agent, Listing Agent and Registrar in relation to the Covered Bonds.
+Pursuant to terms of the agency agreement between the Issuer, KBC Bank NV as Paying Agent, Listing Agent and Registrar and the Representative initially dated 21 November 2012 (such agency agreement as amended and/or supplemented and/or restated from time to time and most recently on 9 November 2021, the Agency Agreement), KBC Bank NV will respectively act as Paying Agent, Listing Agent and Registrar in relation to the Covered Bonds.

-Pursuant to the Agency Agreement, the Domiciliary Agent and the Paying Agent will undertake to ensure the payment of the sums due on the Covered Bonds and perform all other obligations and duties imposed on it by the Conditions and the Agency Agreement.
+Pursuant to the Agency Agreement, the Paying Agent will undertake to ensure the payment of the sums due on the Covered Bonds and perform all other obligations and duties imposed on it by the Conditions and the Agency Agreement.

-In addition, the Domiciliary Agent will perform the tasks described in the Clearing Services Agreement, which comprise, inter alia, providing the NBB as operator of the Securities Settlement System with information relating to the issue of the Covered Bonds, the Base Prospectus and other documents required by law.
+In addition, the Paying Agent will perform the tasks described in the Clearing Services Agreement, which comprise, inter alia, providing the NBB as operator of the Securities Settlement System with information relating to the issue of the Covered Bonds, the Base Prospectus and other documents required by law.